-Assessment Criteria The criteria will vary with the type of question asked.
-The essays will be assessed by scripts will be made available for review by students, upon request, in a controlled and monitored setting.
+The criteria will vary with the type of question asked.
+The essays will be assessed by whether they present an argument or evaluation in a logical structured and coherent manner.
+The short general knowledge questions will be assessed by the relevance of scripts will be made available for review by students, upon request, in a controlled and monitored setting.
 Students are required to make requests, directly to the relevant course coordinator.
 Completed examination scripts are kept by the Newcastle Business School for a period of six (6) months only, from the relevant fully graded date.
 Requests made after the six (6) month period cannot be considered.